 - engagement, including comments and re-shares (These members are 2X times more likely to respond to comments or reply to another member’s post.)

 - quality and diversity to reflect the world we work in

 The Reward: In return for investing effort into their LinkedIn network these members received an average 7X more comments, 10X more likes and 5X more shares on their posts, articles and videos, compared to other members.

 How Can This Help You?

 Take inspiration by looking at what these members are doing well.

 - How are they interacting?

-A metric you won’t see will be their LinkedIn Social Selling Index, a metric only visible to the member and their team (if they have the team license).
+A metric you can’t see posts views, and their LinkedIn Social Selling Index.
+This number out of 100 is only visible to the member and their team (if they have the team license).
 Check yours to see how you score out of the four key areas.

 A set and forget approach – content on autopilot is not a strategy.
 If you find LinkedIn doesn’t work for you, could it be because;